Snacks That Travel Well

 7. Pumpkin Seeds

 Often mistaken as a Halloween-centric snack, pumpkin seeds make an all-year alternative.
-You can find bags of pumpkin seeds at most supermarkets or you can opt for pumpkin seed bars typically packed with fiber.
-You can purchase or with a few ingredients you can make your own pumpkin seed bars at home prior to your travel.
+You can find bags of pumpkin seeds at most supermarkets or you can opt for pumpkin seed typically packed with fiber.
+You can purchase or with a few ingredients you can make your own pumpkin seed at home prior to your travel.

 The Best Snacks for Travelers